 Only place important character references.
 In truth, it is best to write only a couple or three (or even less) of your seniors as a character reference.
 Try to include those who know you most or those who have worked with you for a long period of time.

-Let’s say your good at writing, or have an experience in publishing, add them to your resume.
-Try to write those skills that you have especially those that can be of good use to the work your applying for, writing skills not in the job description would also help the employers see your versatility.
+Let’s say you’re good at writing, or have an experience in publishing, add them to your resume!
+Try to write those skills that you have especially those that can be of good use to the work you’re applying for, writing skills not in the job description would also help the employers see your versatility.

 6. And Avoid…

 Some information won’t do you any good if you write it on your resume.
 These include your political views, religious affiliation and such.
-Try to avoid placing these on your resume.
+Try to avoid placing these on your resume unless absolutely necessary.